StavropoulosPanagiotis/Data_Visualizer/README.md

 ---

-### Step 4 — Copy CSV files to the MySQL upload directory
+### Step 4 — Copy cleaned CSV files to the MySQL upload directory

-Before running the load script, copy all 5 CSV files from the `data/` folder to:
+Before running the load script, copy all 5 CSV files from the `data/cleaned_data/` folder to:

 ```
 C:\ProgramData\MySQL\MySQL Server 8.0\Uploads\